 - The men's event record of 2:53:33 was set by Sean Tobin (IRL) in 2022.
 The time is also an Antarctica Continental Record.

 - The women's event record of 4:06:11 was set by Evija Reine (LVA) in 2021.

 - The race was initially operated at Patriot Hills, Antarctica but changed to Union Glacier, Antarctica in 2010.

 - In 2007, William Tan - a wheelchair competitor - completed a marathon distance on the aircraft runway.

 - The oldest man to complete the Antarctic Ice Marathon is 84-year-old Roy Svenningsen (CAN) in 2019.

-- The oldest woman to complete the Antarctic Ice Marathon is 69-year-old Susan Ragon (USA) in 2019 .
+- The oldest woman to complete the Antarctic Ice Marathon is 69-year-old Christine Hobson (GBR) in 2022.

 - Participants are eligible to join the exclusive 7 Continents Marathon Club by finishing the Ice Marathon in addition to marathons on each of the other six continents.